george-ajayiola/jenkins-master-slave-setup/README.md

     ```sh
     sudo cat ~/.ssh/id_rsa.pub
     ```
+    This will output the public key generated which we will add in the agent machine. copy the text which is seen in output.

 ### Step 6: Add Public Key Details in Agent Machine
 1. **Create Authorized Keys File:**